wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

 ### Job Summary

 This job will run mitofinder in a loop on Hydra using trimmed reads.
-User will need to provide paths to trimmed reads and a reference data set (see TO RUN THIS JOB below).
+User will need to provide paths to trimmed reads and a reference data set (see 'To Run this Job' below).
 Results will be in 3 directories where the job file is run:
  1. "mitofinder_trimmedreads_All_Results" will contain all results for each sample
  2. "mitofinder_trimmedreads_Final_Results" will contain only the final genes assembled,